oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release currently works only with Node.js 0.10.
-It has been tested with 0.10.35 on 64-bit Oracle Linux and Windows.
+This node-oracledb release has been tested with Node 0.10 and 0.12 on 64-bit Oracle Linux and Windows.
 The driver can also build in some Mac OS X, 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.

 ### Prerequisites